Led by Hannah Cooper, ORU backcourt off to remarkable start

 “I feel like last year, she (Cooper) came in not really knowing where to go and what to do, kind of like everybody else,” Walker says.
 “Hannah’s a great point guard, and she’s just able to really attack… She didn’t really shoot at all last year.
 She’s more confident.”

-Musick expected to seldom put Cooper and Walker on the floor simultaneously.
-Their combined output on both ends proved to valuable.
+Before the season, Musick expected to seldom start Cooper and Walker simultaneously.
+After Walker scored 17 points off-the-bench Nov.
+14 at Oklahoma State, Musick made the switch, but it had more to do with her defensive skillset.

-“I think part of that was we needed a better start.
-I didn’t think we were starting as tenaciously as we needed to,” Musick says.
-“I think Ariel’s probably our best ball-stopper… And the fact that they can play well together and we can push the ball and hopefully get some easier transition buckets is going to be key.”
+"I didn’t think we were starting as tenaciously as we needed to,” Musick says.
+“I think Ariel’s probably our best ball-stopper… And the fact that they can play well together and we can push the ball and hopefully get some easier transition buckets is going to be key."

+Off the court, Walker and Cooper are inseparable, frequently seen sitting together in the Mabee Center to watch men's games.
+Their chemistry has grown since a standoffish beginning to their relationship.

+"We went at it every single day on the court.
+I actually did not like her on the court," Cooper says, "so we didn't really talk off the court.
+Then, after the season, I think the whole team, we started hanging out a lot more."

 The Golden Eagles (2-6) travel to Fayetteville to play Arkansas (9-0) at 2 p.m.
 Sunday.
 The game will be streamed on the SEC Network.